zaaath/picryl-api/endpoints/photo/GET_photos.md

 - **page** — Return a specific page.
 Page numbering is 1-based.
 - **rpp** — The number of results to return.
 Can not be over 100, default 20.
 - **fields** - Comma separated list of fields.
 Allows restricting which fields are returned.
 If no fields are selected, all fields are returned.
+- **recommend_tags** - If set to 1, returns an array of recommended tags for the query.
 - **sort** — Sort photos in the specified order.
     ###### Recognized values:
     - 'times_viewed' — Sort by view count